engprodigy/testing/README.md

 Changes made:

--Added to resolve Invalid Transition from Completed to Cancelled Booking
+-Added changes to resolve Invalid Transition from Completed to Cancelled Booking

 -Implemented some DRY (Do Not Repeat Yourself) changes